Adolphe Yvon

-Adolphe Yvon (1817–1893) was a French painter known for his paintings of the Napoleonic Wars.
+Adolphe Yvon (30 January 1817 – 11 September 1893) was a French painter known for his paintings of the Napoleonic Wars.
 Yvon studied under Paul Delaroche, rose to fame during the Second Empire, then finished his career as a teacher.

 Career

+Adolphe Yvon was born on 30 January 1817 in Eschweiler.
 Shortly after the end of the Crimean War in September 1855, Yvon was commissioned by the French government to paint a large picture of the capture of the Malakoff at Sevastopol.
 He sailed for the Crimea on February 19, 1856, where he spent six weeks compiling a portfolio of sketches, as well as visiting the battlefield of Inkerman.
 In 1857, the finished painting La Prise de la tour de Malakoff 8 septembre 1855 was shown at the Paris Salon, and two years later came La Gorge de Malakoff, and La courtine de Malakoff.
 La Prise was a massive piece measuring 6 metres by 9 metres and represented the moment when the fortification was captured around midday.